-Receivables that are not collected within 60 days of year end are treated as unavailable revenue in the fund financial statements rather than current revenue since the asset is not available to satisfy current obligations.
-Unearned revenues also arise when the Organization receives resources before it has a legal claim to them such as when grant funds are received prior to being earned, which are reported as unearned revenues in the statement of net position.
+Receivables, primarily from grantors that are not collected within 60 days of year end are treated as unavailable revenue in the fund financial statements rather than current revenue since the asset is not available to satisfy current obligations.
+Unearned revenues also arise when the Organization receives resources before it has a legal claim to them such as when grant funds are received prior to being earned.